Mandy Wong: 2016–present: established lead actress

 In 2018, Wong starred as the first female lead in the legal comedy Threesome, She portrayed "Evie Fong", a competitive barrister with dissociative identity disorder, along with her two other personalities, the wild "Piña Colada" and the pessimistic "Sau Mak Mak".
 To prepare for her role, Wong had done research, watched numerous film and television work, and read books related to dissociative identity disorder.
 She earned critical acclaim from the public with her performance and netizens supported her to win the Best Actress award.
 Wong became the first TVB artiste featured on NASDAQ MarketSite at New York Times Square and was invited as a special guest at the 17th Miss Chinese Beauty Pageant 2018 Final, which was held in August.
 Wong's outstanding performance in Threesome earned her the Favourite TVB Actress awards in both Malaysia and Singapore at the 2018 TVB 51st Anniversary Gala.
 In her acceptance speech, Wong said, “I still firmly believe, that one’s effort may not necessarily be rewarded, but as long as we are willing to work hard, someone will see it.”
 She became a strong contender for the Best Actress award at the 2018 TVB Anniversary Awards, eventually placed among top 5 in both the Best Actress and Most Popular Female Character nominations.
 In addition, Wong won the 2018 People's Choice TV Awards for the Best Actress award and the 2018 Hong Kong Television Awards for the Best Leading Actress in Drama Series award, which served as a public recognition, as all awardees were 100% voted for by audience and netizens.

 In 2019, Wong starred in the comedy drama My Life As Loan Shark as a passionate social worker, collaborating with veterans Kent Cheng, Kingdom Yuen, Maggie Shiu.

 In 2020, Wong starred as the first female lead in three dramas.
 She first starred in the crime drama Brutally Young.
 Due to her character's tragic experience, Wong took half a year to emotionally withdraw from her character after filming the drama.
 In the sequel The Exorcist's 2nd Meter, she reprised her role as "Chong Tsz-yeuk", for which she won the Best Actress award in the hk01 Television Drama Awards with over 400 votes from netizens.
-In the same year, Wong starred in the crime drama Line Walker: Bull Fight, playing "Cheung Kei-gee (Madam G)", a Chief Inspector of Police with Savant Syndrome and Asperger Syndrome, for which she was praised for her profound portrayal of the character.
-Again, she became a strong contender for the Best Actress award at the 2020 TVB Anniversary Awards, eventually being placed among top 5 in the category again.
+In the same year, Wong starred in the crime drama Line Walker: Bull Fight, playing "Cheung Kei-gee (Madam G)", a chief inspector of police with savant syndrome and Asperger syndrome, for which she was praised for her profound portrayal of the character.
+Again, she became a strong contender for the Best Actress award at the 2020 TVB Anniversary Awards, eventually being placed among top 5 in the category.